ajeetraina/dhi-sample-demos/istio-install-cni/guides/guides.md

 **FIPS variants** include `fips` in the variant name and tag.
 They come in both runtime and build-time variants.
 These variants use cryptographic modules that have been validated under FIPS 140, a U.S. government standard for secure cryptographic operations.
-Use FIPS variants in regulated environments (FedRAMP, government, financial services).
+FIPS variants also include STIG and CIS compliance (`com.docker.dhi.compliance: fips,stig,cis`).
+Use FIPS variants in regulated environments such as FedRAMP, government, and financial services.

 The Istio CNI Docker Hardened Image is available in all variant types: runtime, dev, FIPS, and FIPS-dev.
-To view the image variants and get more information about them, select the **Tags** tab for this repository.
+To view the image variants and get more information about them, select the **Tags** tab for this repository, and then select a tag.

 ## Migrate to a Docker Hardened Image